This section describes grading factors, procedures and common terms used in grading Canadian grain.

 See registered variety.

-- Vomitoxin or deoxynivalenol is a mycotoxin produced by Fusarium graminearum.
+- Vomitoxin or deoxynivalenol (DON) is a mycotoxin produced by Fusarium graminearum.

 - Weathered is the deterioration in visual appearance of grain from its natural state, which may impact its end use functionality.
 Weathering is the result of exposure to environmental conditions such as: freezing temperatures, excessive heat, and rain.
 The degree of damage that results is dependent upon the length of time grain is exposed to, and the severity of the adverse weather conditions.